-To create an on-demand Spark cluster attached to a Domino Workspace, click New Workspace from the Workspaces menu.
-On the Launch New Workspace dialog select the Compute Cluster step.
-Specify the desired cluster settings and launch you workspace.
-After the workspace is up, it will have access to the Spark cluster you configured.
+Specify the cluster settings and launch you workspace.
+After the workspace is running, it has access to the Spark cluster you configured.

-The Hardware Tier for your workspace will determine the compute resources available to your Spark driver process.
+The hardware tier for your workspace determines the compute resources available to your Spark driver process.

-will need to wrap it with a shell script unless you included a copy as
+spark-submit to submit jobs.
+However, this is not recognized automatically as a Domino supported job type, so you must wrap it with a shell script unless you included a copy of

 The following is an example of a simple wrapper

 #!/usr/bin/env bash spark-submit $@